cander67/eBike-Use/README.md

 Pre-requisites
 ---------------------

-Local development can be accomplished by creating a virtual environment using Python 3.11 and installing the necessary dependencies as described below.
+Local deployment can be accomplished by creating a virtual environment using Python 3.11 and installing the necessary dependencies as described below.

 Install dependencies from the terminal using the following command: `pip install -r requirements.txt`